aws-samples/aws-modernization-workshop-for-newrelic/content/40_instrumentation/3_dashboards.md

 You can create your own dashboards from scratch or import existing dashboards using the New Relic API Explorer.
 In this exercise, you will be importing a dashboard containing 3 charts.

 First, you will need to create an Admin User Key for your New Relic account.
-Navigate to http://one.newrelic.com and click on <b>Account Settings</b>:
+Navigate to http://one.newrelic.com and click on **Account Settings**:

 ![Account Settings](/images/newrelic-login.png)

-Next, click on <b>API keys</b> under the <i>Integrations</i> section on the left hand side of the page:
+Next, click on **API keys** under the *Integrations* section on the left hand side of the page:

 ![API Keys](/images/settings-apikeys.png)

-Then, in the table underneath <i>Regenerate all</i> near the bottom right-hand side of the page, click on the small circular icon to generate a new key:
+Then, in the table underneath *Regenerate all* near the bottom right-hand side of the page, click on the small circular icon to generate a new key:

 ![API Key](/images/settings-generatekey.png)